donders-research-data-management/rdm-authN-cache/README.md

 ## Known issues

 1. It seems that the JCS remote server prevents Tomcat to be shutted down properly.
 After running the `shutdown.sh` script of Tomcat, the JVM process of Tomcat is not killed.
 For the moment, one should kill the JVM process manually before restarting the Tomcat.

+2. For some reason, the JAVA RMI library tends to resolve server host into IPV6 address.
+This can cause `java.net.UnknownHostException` when starting up the JCS webapp.
+When it happens, add to the environment variable `JAVA_OPTS` of tomcat with `-Djava.net.preferIPv4Stack=true`.